 Bringing foreign workers can change that same mindset on how we do things.
 New perspectives

 and methods of work can be very beneficial for your organization.
-Foreign workers came from
+Foreign workers come from

 different places and countries.
 The blending of ideas from various cultures is the proven recipe